Interactive Timeline for Sexual Harassment Claims

 Court actions provide different remedies and procedures from agency claims.

-Employees in NYC may file a sexual harassment complaint with a city, state, or federal agency instead of, or in addition to, reporting internally.
+Employees in NYC may file a complaint with a city, state, or federal agency or pursue a civil lawsuit, depending on the circumstances.

 Common options include the NYC Commission on Human Rights, the New York State Division of Human Rights, and the EEOC.